Why travel with Untamed Borders?

 If you read the headlines you would expect a trip to Pakistan to be walking amongst extremist’s inches away from overthrowing a government and getting their hands on a nuclear arsenal.
 If you have been to Pakistan you will realise that this is far from the truth.
 Sure, there is a militant minority who are taking out their frustration on the Government and we do not take this threat lightly.
 These problems are currently restricted to the Tribal Areas, the Swat valley and the occasional attack on Government targets in larger cities.

-The Northern Areas that we visit have not been subjected to any of these problems, however we do listen to government warnings and the people that live in the areas we visit to get the most up to date security information.
+The Northern Areas that we visit have not been subjected to any of these problems, however, we do listen to government warnings and the people that live in the areas we visit to get the most up to date security information.

 Yeah, but isn’t Afghanistan dangerous?

 The South of Afghanistan near to the Pakistan border is not an area we would advise anyone to travel.
 However, our trips are based in the North and Central areas of Afghanistan where the situation is relatively stable.
 We are aware that the UK Foreign and Commonwealth Office (FCO) advise against all but urgent travel to some of the places we visit and we do take their advice seriously.
-However, the job of the FCO is to be cautious and there advice reflects that.
+However, the job of the FCO is to be cautious and their advice reflects that.
 We take advice from the FCO but also from NGO’s working in the country as well as local people and even the rumours from the bazaars before we make any decisions on whether to change any of the routes we take.

 We take extra precautions in Afghanistan.
 We often split into smaller groups when walking around cities to keep a low profile.
 We keep the details of our itinerary to a few selected people.
 Also, when travelling between cities we take more than one vehicle so that we will not be left stranded in the case of breakdown.